Thompson to donate brain for CTE research

 Before speaking out in 2020, Thompson was diagnosed by neurologists at King's College, London, with early-onset dementia and probable CTE.

-Thompson says it did not take long for him and his wife Steph to decide to pledge his brain.
+Thompson says it did not take long for him and his wife Steph to decide to donate his brain.

 "When I had the diagnosis I was all over the place and my family was all over the place," he explained.